Ynfuien/RemoteMusic/README.md

 # Getting started
-1. Download latest .app from [releases](https://github.com/Ynfuien/RemoteMusic/releases) page, and install it on your phone.
+1. Download latest .apk from [releases](https://github.com/Ynfuien/RemoteMusic/releases) page, and install it on your phone.
 2. Go to [RemoteMusicServer](https://github.com/Ynfuien/RemoteMusicServer) page, and install it as well, but on your pc.
 3. Connect both devices to the same network
 4. Check local ip of your computer.
 You can do that by using `ipconfig` command in Windows console and finding `IPv4 Address` line.
 Then enter this ip in android app, and hit save button.